brendan-ch/personal-website/content/work/clockwise.md

 ![Screenshot of a high-fidelity prototype.](/static/work/clockwise/ui-design.png)

-The UI was designed using Figma.
+I started with some low-fidelity sketches of the timer, which turned into a high-fidelity prototype.
+The UI was designed using Figma, and the font used is Anonymous Pro.

+As part of adding a minimal amount of distraction to the user's workflow, the rest of the app fades out when the timer is running.

 ## Mobile App Development

 The mobile app was developed using React Native.

 ## Web App Development

 The web app was developed using React Native Web.